Timeline of pterosaur research

 Various aspects of pterosaur biology invited controversy from the beginning.
 Samuel Thomas von Soemmering ignited a multi-century debate over how pterosaurs walked on the ground by suggesting they crawled on all fours like bats.
 August Quenstedt, by contrast, argued that they walked on their hind limbs.
 In the early 20th century, Hankin and Watson in the first major study of pterosaur flight biomechanics concluded that on the ground these reptiles were altogether helpless and could only scoot along on their stomachs like penguins.
 The debate gained steam in 1957 when William Stokes reported unusual tracks left by a four-footed animal he suspected was a pterosaur walking along the ground.
 In 1984, Kevin Padian, who had recently argued that pterosaurs walked on their hind legs, dismissed Stokes's tracks as those of a crocodilian.
 However, in the mid-1990s, Jean-Michel Mazin and others reported that fossil footprints in Crayssac, France were similar to those reported by Stokes from the US.
 Mazin's tracks were more obviously pterosaurian in origin and settled the debate in favor of pterosaurs walking on all fours.

 Pterosaur paleontology continues to progress into the 21st century.
-In fact, according to David Hone the early 21st century has seen more progress in pterosaur paleontology than in "the preceding two centuries" combined.
-He compared this transformative period in pterosaur paleontology to the Dinosaur Renaissance of the 1970s.
+In fact, according to David Hone, the early 21st century has seen more progress in pterosaur paleontology than in "the preceding two centuries" combined.
+He compared this transformative period in pterosaur paleontology to the dinosaur renaissance of the 1970s.
 He also observed that roughly one-third of known pterosaurs were discovered during this brief interval.
-One of the most notable of these was Darwinopterus, whose body resembled the more primitive long-tailed "rhamphorynchoids", while its skull resembled those of the more advanced short-tailed pterodactyloids.
+One of the most notable of these was Darwinopterus, whose body resembled the more primitive long-tailed "rhamphorynchoids," while its skull resembled those of the more advanced short-tailed pterodactyloids.
 These traits establish the species as an important transitional form, documenting one of the most important phases of pterosaur evolution.
-Another important new species is Faxinalipterus minima, which might well be the world's oldest pterosaur.
+Another important new species is Faxinalipterus minima, which may well be the world's oldest pterosaur.
 The first confirmed pterosaur eggs were also reported from China during the early 21st century.